-The "Christmas Flood" of 1993 was characterized by a period of ten days with intensive rainfall saturating the ground.
+The 1995 floods - The 'Christmas Flood' of 1993 was characterized by a period of ten days with intensive rainfall saturating the ground.
 The 1995 floods were different.
 January 1995 was frosty and temperatures stayed mostly below freezing point.
 There was little precipitation, mostly in form of snow, down to the lower areas.
-The hurricane "Ornella" then brought a low pressure zone over Germany and caused heavy rainfalls during 9 and 10 January in the low-lying areas of northern and western Germany.
+The hurricane 'Ornella' then brought a low pressure zone over Germany and caused heavy rainfalls during 9 and 10 January in the low-lying areas of northern and western Germany.
 In the mountain areas, the snow started melting due to rising temperatures.
 The thaw resulted in extensive Saturation of the ground.
 Additionally in many areas the ground was still frozen.
 The thaw and the rain, as well as the frozen grounds, in combination effectively sealed the ground.

 On 21 January, heavy rain- and snowfalls infiltrated from the west.
 These showers came down on saturated ground, leading to an immediate surface drain to the rivers.
-The storm "Thalia" brought a further low pressure zone over Germany and pushed the polar front further south.
+The storm 'Thalia' brought a further low pressure zone over Germany and pushed the polar front further south.
 Masses of humid air passed along the polar front and caused heavy rains over the northern and middle part of Germany.
 Peaks of more than 50 mm of rain were measured on 22 and 25 January in Rhineland-Palatinate.
-The heavy rainfall lasted for 10 days and covered a huge area, including most of the catchment area of the Rhine (comp. figure 3.6).
-This combination of heavy rains, partially frozen grounds, or grounds already saturated by thaw and rain, and the precipitation over a wide area characterized the floods of January 1995.
+The heavy rains lasted for days and covered a huge area, including most of the catchment area of the Rhine.